Skip to main content Scroll Top

 WHAT IT DOES

-As with vitamin D, probiotics don’t fix a specific perimenopausal symptom, but increasingly research is linking gut health to other aspect of health.
+As with vitamin D, probiotics don’t fix a specific perimenopausal symptom, but research increasingly links gut health to other aspects of health.
 Probiotics are strains of live bacteria and yeast that can help keep your gut microbiome healthy.

 SOURCES